shah-parshwa/RT-camp/README.md

 - Provides user options to manage the website:
   - Enable the website by turning on the container.
   - Disable the website by turning off the container.
   - Delete all containers associated with the provided setup.
+(These will delete all containers.)
   - Additional actions can be performed based on user preferences using a switch case.